zkxs/MoonoMod/README.md

 # MoonoMod

-A mod for [Lunacid](https://store.steampowered.com/app/1745510/Lunacid/) that disables certain time checks the game performs. **Note that reading further will spoil certain intentionally obscure things the game does.** If you enjoy trying to figure out obscure things on your own, you've been warned.
+A mod for [Lunacid](https://store.steampowered.com/app/1745510/Lunacid/) that disables certain time checks the game performs and fixes some related bugs. **Note that reading further will spoil certain intentionally obscure things the game does.** If you enjoy trying to figure out obscure things on your own, you've been warned.

 I made this mod because I was not very happy to learn that I'd done my first playthrough on a new moon, and had therefore completely missed the entire Lunacy mechanic.
 And to add further insult, it'd be a 15 day wait to get the